Cleanse Me with Hyssop

 Purifying Bath Soak

-On colder days, the desire for hot baths increases, and a purifying bath to cleanse the body and mind is a wonderful self-care activity.
+On colder days, we might desire a hot bath.
+A purifying bath to cleanse the body and mind is a wonderful self-care activity.
 As a member of the mint family, Hyssop has a pleasant camphorous scent that is a cross between eucalyptus and lavender.
 As a diaphoretic herb (one that induces sweating), hyssop helps promote sweating, which helps release toxins.
-Also, a nervine herb (herbs that support the nervous system), hyssop, is used for calming, making hyssop a good choice for a bath: calming, cleansing, purifying.
+Also, a nervine herb (herbs that support the nervous system), hyssop is used for calming, making hyssop a good choice for a bath: calming, cleansing, purifying.

 Add 3-5 drops of hyssop essential oil (Hyssopus officinalis; not anise hyssop) to your hot bath, along with 1 cup of European bath salts, for a purifying soak.
 Use the time to consider worthy and uplifting things, prayerfully.